Form When Arrives: Sparse branching

-The Royal Empress Tree is perhaps the quickest growing shade tree available.
+The Royal Empress is perhaps the quickest growing shade tree available.
 It is extremely beautiful in flower and has large, attractive leaves.
-It will grow in any sunny location in warmer states into a large tree that will cast plenty of shade and give you a cool place for your children to play or for barbeques and family gatherings.
-Since this is a large, spreading tree it should be planted well away from buildings and power-lines.
+It will grow in any sunny location in warmer states into a large tree that will cast plenty of shade and give you a cool place for your children to play or for barbecues and family gatherings.
+Since it is a large, spreading tree Royal Empress’ should be planted well away from buildings and power-lines.

 The Royal Empress Tree will grow without any winter damage from zone 7 to zone 10.
 It will also grow in zone 6 and the warmer parts of zone 5, but there its branches may be killed by low temperatures below 00F.
-However it will normally re-sprout and since it can grow 10 or even 15 feet a season from established roots it can still be an effective part of your landscaping.
+However, it will normally re-sprout and since it can grow 10 or even 15 feet a season from established roots it can still be an effective part of your landscaping.

 It will grow in all types of soil except for heavy, wet clay but the greatest growth rate will occur in well-drained sandy loams with a good organic content.
 Once established it is drought tolerant and will grow on poor, dry soils.
 Although many seeds are produced form un-pruned trees it does not establish well from seed in existing woodland areas as it will not grow in the shade of other trees.